pangeacyber/pangea-github-action-vault/README.md

           # ...
           # add all the secrets you want to add into the env as shown above
 ```

+## Examples
+[snpranav/my-cool-app](https://github.com/snpranav/my-cool-app) is a great starter app that builds a [Next.js](https://nextjs.org) app with env variables synced with Pangea Vault

 ## LICENSE
 [MIT](./LICENSE)